 The Nissan Micra’s 300-litre boot is pretty practical, though.
 It’s a little bigger than the ones in a Corsa, Polo or Fiesta but its tall boot lip can make loading heavy items difficult.
 You don’t get any handy shopping hooks but you can fold the back seats down in a two-way (60:40) split if you need to carry long luggage and a back-seat passenger at once.

 Three petrol engines and one diesel are on offer, and either a five or six-speed manual, or CVT automatic gearbox.
 The entry-level non-turbocharged 71hp is best avoided as it feels pretty weedy.
 Instead, pick the turbocharged 100hp 1.0-litre petrol if you mainly potter around town – it isn’t exactly quick either, but it’s strong enough to feel nippy in town and is always smooth and quiet.
 In fact, it makes the more powerful 117hp 1.0-litre look a little unnecessary.

 With a plush interior and modern looks, the new Micra is everything the old one wasn't

 Spend more time on the motorway?
 You’ll want to get the 1.5-litre diesel.
 It’s a little louder than the petrols at low speeds but it’s a touch faster and will return around 70mpg in normal driving conditions.

 You can read more in-depth info on the Nissan Micra in the interior, practicality, driving and specifications sections of our review over the following pages.
-And, if you want to see what sort of offers are available on the Micra, click through to our deals page.
+And, if you want to see what sort of offers are available, click through to our Nissan Micra deals page.